THE WHAREKIRAUPONGA UNDERGROUND MINE

 The proposed Wharekirauponga Underground Mine is located north of Waihi, beneath Forest Park administered by the Department of Conservation (DOC).

-This mine would be accessed via an underground tunnel from private land on Willows Road, outside the Forest Park, allowing us to minimise our surface impacts.
+This mine would be accessed via an underground tunnel from company land on Willows Road, outside the Forest Park, allowing us to minimise our surface impacts.

-This mine would be accessed via an underground tunnel from private land on Willows Road, outside the Forest Park, allowing us to minimise our surface impacts.
+This mine would be accessed via an underground tunnel from company land on Willows Road, outside the Forest Park, allowing us to minimise our surface impacts.

 We recognise the significance and sensitivity of the Wharekirauponga area and its ecology, which is an important recreational area, and home to several native and endemic species.
 That’s why any potential mining operation we may undertake within the Forest Park would only be underground – not at the surface level.